 - a.
-New Crown Land leases should respect adjacent land uses and should be considered in consultation or the should be considered by the should be considered in consultation or the should be considered by the - b.
+New Crown Land leases should respect adjacent land uses and should be considered in consultation or the should be considered in consultation or the should be considered in consultation of the should be considered by the should be considered in consultation of the should be considered in consultation of the should be considered by the - b.
 If Crown Land is sold and transferred to private ownership, an amendment to this ASP and the County's Land Use Bylaw shall be required to redistrict the lands to an appropriate land use district. - c.
 Historic sites within Crown Land as identified by others should be further investigated and promoted as potential tourism opportunities.